-Photomontage visualisations will also be produced as part of the environmental assessment.
-Once completed, we'll ensure these photomontages are easily available to view.
+Photomontage visualisations will also be produced as part of the Environmental Impact Assessment (EIA).
+Once the EIA is completed, we'll ensure these photomontages are easily available to view.

 Find out more

 Scan the QR code with your smartphone to watch a flythrough video.